N3RDIUM/channel/archer-devlog1/script.md

 apply the rotation to the direction, normalize the direction, and return the ray.
 Phew!

-Now that we have made the 3 major parts of the engine, let's put it all together in scene.py
+Now that we have made the 3 major parts of the engine, let's put it all together in scene.py The scene class stores a sky color, and the number of rays to shoot per pixel.
+In the render function, we calculate the sky multiplier and the number of spheres in the scene.
+Then, we create a ti.kernel function, which is like the gateway between native python and ti.
+This function iterates over each pixel on the screen, performs ray tracing for each pixel, and stores it separately for each ray.
+If it hits the sphere, the color of the ray is that of the sphere.
+Else, the ray gets the color of the sky.
+That's pretty straightforward.
+Then the colour of all rays sent through the same pixel is averaged.
+Then, we call this function and return the pixels.

+Till now, we've been writing code without actually looking at the output.
+Look, I know that's not a good practice, but bear with me.
+This is the last file.

+In main.py, let's cook up a basic sphere scene, in which the field of view of the camera changes with a sine wave.
+First, we import everything we need, and initialize ti.
+Then we specify the resolution of the render.
+Then we go through what is apparently a bunch of nonsense just to create a single sphere.
+After that, we set up our camera.
+Finally, we create the field which stores the final rendered image, and create the preview window.

+In the mainloop, we render the scene and tell the user how much time it took.
+Then, we show the rendered image on the window, and show the user how long that took.
+Finally, because we've written so much code that we're dizzy now, we change the camera's FoV with a sine wave.

+That's it for the code!

+Now let's check the output.

+[VISUAL] BSOD
+[VISUAL] Just kidding...
+[VISUAL] Final render

+[OUTRO]